-Plugin: python.d.plugin Module: spigotmc
+Plugin: go.d.plugin Module: spigotmc

-This collector monitors SpigotMC server performance, in the form of ticks per second average, memory utilization, and active users.
+This collector monitors SpigotMC server server performance, in the form of ticks per second average, memory utilization, and active users.

 It sends the tps

-, list
+and list

 commands to the Server, and gathers the metrics from the responses.

-This collector is only supported on the following platforms:
+This collector is supported on all platforms.

 This collector supports collecting metrics from multiple instances of this integration, including remote instances.